 - Due to bear activity along the Snow Creek trail and the potential for bear/human interactions the area to the south and east of the footbridge [3.3 MB PDF] is closed to overnight camping.
 The National Park Service will continue to monitor the bears' activity and will re-open the area to camping as soon as possible.
 The trails and areas are open to day hiking.

 - The trail to Rancheria Falls is open to foot traffic (but not stock) beyond Wapama Fall (due to a rockfall).

 - The Half Dome cables are down for the season.
 The cables are typically down from Columbus Day until Memorial Day.
+We are planning on the Half Dome cables being up May 26, 2017 through October 10, 2017, but these dates could change based on conditions.
 (A permit is required to hike to the top of Half Dome when the cables are up.)

 - Trails in the Mariposa Grove are closed due to a restoration project.

 are in effect on several routes each year from March 1 through July 15 to protect peregrine falcons